microsoft/service-fabric-cli/README.md

     docker build -t sfctl_2.0.0 -f Dockerfile.linux --build-arg sfctl_version=2.0.0 .
     ```

 4. Start the container in interactive mode.
-Replace the name of the name of the image with the image for the require version
+Replace the name of the name of the image with the image for the required version
     ```
     docker run -it sfctl_2.0.0
     ```